 - Aklief Cream is the first topical treatment specifically studied and proven to treat both facial acne (forehead, cheeks, nose and chin) and truncal acne (chest, shoulders and back).

-- Aklief Cream is applied thinly to to the affected areas of the face and/or trunk once a day in the evening.
+- Aklief Cream is applied thinly to the affected areas of the face and/or trunk once a day in the evening.

 - Common side effects include application site irritation, application site pruritus (itching), and sunburn.

-Development History and FDA Approval Process for Aklief
+Development Timeline for Aklief

 |Oct 4, 2019||FDA Approves Aklief (trifarotene) Cream, a New Topical Retinoid for the Treatment of Acne|